 The longer you wait, the more flavor will be extracted–up to a point.
 If you use a lot of fruit, you can get very strong flavor in only a day or so.
 With less fruit, it may take longer.
 Some people place their infusions in a dark corner for months.
 We don’t think that’s always necessary.
 The best way to decide is to taste it!
 Yes, there’s no harm in pouring a little sample for yourself to check the progress.
 Just be sure to agitate the bottle first to even out the infusion.
 Settling fruit will infuse around it, so giving your bottle a good shake each day is a good idea.
 With oranges, we have had good results in just a few days.
 Vanilla beans sliced open can work their magic quickly, and hot peppers—well, you will have to decide how much heat you can tolerate.
 In any case, taste it before you declare that it is done.

 It’s done.
 Now what?

 The first you thing you will need to do is get the flavoring components out of the bottle.
 Pour the contents through a fine-mesh strainer to remove any pulp, seeds and whole pieces, squeezing out any liquid.
 Next, rinse off your strainer and line it with cheesecloth or a paper towel and pour the liquid through again.
 This will start to remove tiny particles and help clarify your infusion.
 Finally, rinse the strainer again and use a coffee filter.
 This will take out most of the tiny suspended particles and give you a final product that is nice and clear.
 It takes time, so be patient while it drips through.
 Pour your result into a clean bottle and start enjoying it!

-I'll be giving ideas and results in future posts that reveal some of my successful infusions in more detail.
-In the mean time, I'd love to know about your own successes (and failures) and what you would do differently.
+We’ll be giving ideas and results in future posts that reveal some of our successful infusions in more detail.
+In the mean time, we’d love to know about your own successes (and failures) and what you would do differently.